-Trails for Hiking and Biking
+Trails for Paddling, Hiking, and Biking

 Lake Street Bike Path connects it all together: